cfogelklou/os-concepts-for-dummies/README.md

 ### Multi Threaded

 Regardless of processor architecture, multi-threaded programs can have multiple "threads" of a program running "simultaneously."
+Even if the CPU is only running one thread at a time, each thread can be interrupted and another thread resumed at any point, so the big picture is that all threads are executing simultanously (aka concurrently).
+Of course, on a multiple-core or hyper-threaded architecture, the threads are **literally** concurrent.

 ### Interrupts

 For the sake of visualization, we will use an embedded RTOS example.

-In this first example, a simple receiver program where a single byte is received from the interrupt routine.
+In this first example, a simple receiver program where a single byte is received from the interrupt routine, which is triggered by a UART (AKA Serial Port) peripheral.

 Note, this code is not secure.
 Let's ignore buffer and stack overflows for now.